It's easy to use the admin shell to recover from situations such as a forgotten root password, as well as more drastic situations.

 First, log into your admin shell.
 Shut down your virtual machine:

 Tell the virtual machine to boot from CD.

 [myvps] admin> boot cdrom

 Normally, the current CD will be whatever you installed the OS from, and this is a good choice for simple tasks, such as resetting the root password.
 If you want to do something more complicated, such as recovering deleted files, one option is the system rescue CD.
-You can select this CD with the following command.
+You can get a list of available CD images with the following command:

 [myvps] admin> cdrom systemrescuecd-x86-4.4.1

 Now start the virtual machine with the following command.

 You will need to connect a VNC client to communicate with your virtual machine.
 Use the following command at the admin shell to get the VNC connection details.

 [myvps] admin> status

 We will assume you are using the Debian CD.
 Most Linux distros offer a similar recovery mode, but the details will be different.